Quantum fluctuation in an inhomogeneous background and its influence on the phase transition in a finite volume system: Numerical results and discussions

-As the deconfinement phase transition in FL model at MFA has been extensively studied in the literatures, here we just discuss the modification to the phase transition of MFA due to the effect of MRE for the given system size $R$.
-From the result of the grand potential (\ref{omgmre}) with the density of states $\rho_{\rm{MRE}}$ as shown in \eqref{rho_mre}, the variation curves of the grand potentials $\O_{\rm{MRE}}(\bar{\s})$ as functions of $\bar\s $ at different temperatures at $R=3\rm{fm}$ are shown in FIG.\ref{MRE+MFA}\subref{omg_M+M}.
-In order to compare the potential curves of different temperatures the curves have been shifted to have the same fixed zero value of the grand potential at $\bar\s=0$.
+As the deconfinement phase transition in the FL model at MFA has been extensively studied in the literature, here we just discuss the modification to the phase transition of MFA due to the effect of MRE for the given system size $R$.
+From the result of the grand potential (\ref{omgmre}) with the density of states $\rho_{\rm{MRE}}$ as shown in \eqref{rho_mre}, the variation curves of the grand potentials $\O_{\rm{MRE}}(\bar{\s})$ as functions of $\bar\s $ at different temperatures at $R=3\rm{fm}$ are shown in Fig.\ref{MRE+MFA}\subref{omg_M+M}.
+In order to compare the potential curves at different temperatures the curves have been shifted to have the same fixed zero value of the grand potential at $\bar\s=0$.
 One can see there are two minima corresponding to the two vacua.
 At relatively low temperatures the physical vacuum is at the minimum with nonzero value of $\bar\s$.
-With the temperature increasing the physical vacuum is lifted up.
+With the temperature increasing the physical vacuum rises.
 At a certain temperature $T_c=136.5MeV$ the two minima degenerate.
 The temperature $T_c$ is the critical temperature of the deconfinement phase transition at the system size of $R=3\rm{fm}$.
 When the temperature is further increased the physical vacuum is changed to be at the minimum with zero value of $\bar\s$ which becomes the global minimum of the grand potential.
-As the sigma field value $\s_v$ at the physical vacuum is the order parameter, in FIG.\ref{MRE+MFA}\subref{sgm_M+M} we show how the order parameter varies with the temperature.
-The solid line is corresponding to the case of the $R=3\rm{fm}$.
-One can see that the order parameter has a sudden jump at the critical temperature $T_c$ which clearly represents a first order phase transition.
+The sigma field value $\s_v$ at the physical vacuum is the order parameter, so Fig.\ref{MRE+MFA}\subref{sgm_M+M} illustrates how the order parameter varies with the temperature.
+The solid line corresponds to the case of the $R=3\rm{fm}$.
+One can see that the order parameter has a sudden jump at the critical temperature $T_c$ which represents a first order phase transition.
 If the system size $R$ is increased as $R=4\rm{fm}$ and $R=5\rm{fm}$, one can see that the critical temperature $T_c$ becomes lower.
 If it approaches the limiting case as $R\to\infty$, the MFA result which has a critical temperature $T_c=120.1MeV$ will be recovered.
-So one can see that the description of the first order phase transition at MFA is not much changed by the finite volume effect via MRE except for a higher critical temperature at a smaller system size.
+Thus, one can see that the description of the first order phase transition at MFA is not much changed by the finite volume effect via MRE except for a higher critical temperature at a smaller system size.